 - Diagnostic reviews for the purpose of identifying systemic issues and determining pathway fit

-- Events, facilitated meetings, or community gatherings
+- Events, facilitated meetings, or community gatherings regarding pathway planning/implementation

 - Translation services

-- Travel to CDE-led convenings or meetings regarding grant activities and pathway planning
+- Travel to CDE-led convenings or meetings regarding grant activities

-Each LEA that receives an Accountability Pathways Planning grant is required to report, at a minimum, the following information to CDE:
+Each LEA that receives an Accountability Pathways grant is required to report, at a minimum, the following information to CDE:

 - An Annual Financial Report (AFR).

-LEA/Administrative Unit Commitments
+LEA/Administrative Unit Commitments:

-- Identify a point person with decision-making authority who will lead the planning process for the school(s) being served by the grant.
+- Identify a point person with decision-making authority who will lead the planning or implementation process for the school(s) being served by the grant.
 This person must be an LEA employee that sits on the Superintendent’s leadership team and has the authority to work with the local school board.

-School Leadership Commitments
+School Leadership Commitments: